animaltracksjungle/blog/content/blog/modify-accesories-for-molle-rig/index.md

 First, mark areas on the items where the lashing won't impede with the function.

-For the ammo pouch I decided to greate a basic grid of holes on the front pannel.
+For the ammo pouch, I decided to create a basic grid of holes on the front pannel.

 ![](./6.jpg)